Are your client’s struggling to adopt more plants into their life? We’ve got the perfect solution: Meatless Monday.

 Snack: A Cherry Blueberry Popsicle

-Another delicious recipe, courtesy of my girl, LeChing.
-With this heat wave, we've been making these in big batches, hoarding them in the freezer and pulling em' out for a healthy late night snack.
-I love that these only have 53 calories per pop!
+Another delicious recipe we can’t get enough of.
+With this heatwave, we've been making these in big batches, hoarding them in the freezer and pulling em' out for a healthy late-night snack.